ArtifactDB/uzuki2/README.md

 - `string`: values should be JSON strings.
   `null` is also allowed and represents a missing value.
 - `"date"`: values should be JSON strings following a `YYYY-MM-DD` format.
   `null` is also allowed and represents a missing value.
+- `"date-time"`: values should be JSON strings following the Internet Date/Time format.
+  `null` is also allowed and represents a missing value.

 Vectors of length 1 may also be represented as scalars of the appropriate type.